EU Journeys

 organization will cooperate fully with law enforcement or child protection

+authorities in any investigation.
 8. Documentation: All reports and actions taken must be documented.

 The Safeguarding Focal Point will maintain a confidential register of